How to Fix QuickBooks Error Code 6130?

 - The user will have to repeat the same steps for .TLG files.

-- Once you are done with this, you can open the QB desktop Company File with ease.
+- After completing this, now you can open the QB desktop Company File with ease.

 Solution 3: Create a new Window User